freyadorn/henshin-wiki/GraphicalEditor.md

 ## Visual Multi-View Editor

-An alternative [multi-view graphical editor](Multi-View_Editor "wikilink") is currently developed at the TU Berlin and Uni Luxembourg.
-This multi-view editor is **not** yet part of the official Henshin toolset, but will be added in the future.
+An alternative [multi-view graphical editor](Multi-View_Editor "wikilink") (now discontinued) was developed at the TU Berlin and Uni Luxembourg.
+This multi-view editor is **not** part of the official Henshin toolset.